What should I do if I sell my car?

-If you are registered as the keeper of a car with DVLA you can be held liable for any costs it incurs – even if it has since been sold on and then dumped.
+If you are the registered keeper (owner) of a vehicle, you can be held liable for any costs it incurs.
+This is even if it has since been sold on and abandoned.

 When a vehicle is reported as abandoned, the Council tries to trace its owner using information from the Driver Vehicle and Licensing Agency (DVLA).
 Their information can tell us whether a car:

 - has a Statutory Off Road Notification (SORN)

 - as well as details of the registered keeper

 Removing and destroying abandoned vehicles is very expensive.
 Where there is no registered keeper, the costs are met by the taxpayer.